Want to get in touch? Please email me at firstname.lastname@example.org - I'd love to hear from you!

 I didn't return to working at the rug hooking studio in the fall of 2015 like I thought I would.
 I wanted to put more energy into Lichen and Lace, and when I did, it continued to grow.

-Lichen and Lace continued to add wholesale accounts ( at this time we are in about 20 knitting shops including Loop in London, England and Walnut in Kyoto Japan!) but I had to cut down on the maker markets I was vending at, and stopped setting up at the Sackville Farmer's Market.
+Lichen and Lace continued to add wholesale accounts ( at this time we are in over 50 knitting shops including Loop in London, England and Walnut in Kyoto Japan!) but I had to cut down on the maker markets I was vending at, and stopped setting up at the Sackville Farmer's Market.
 Those sales opportunities were essential in my early days, but as the business grew and wholesale orders increased, It became clear that I had to be intentional where I was putting my energy, and physically setting up shop takes a lot of energy!

 In September 2016 I moved all business operations including dye studio out of my home.
-I was really lucky to find the perfect space at the perfect time, and so Lichen and Lace now has it's own address on a pretty tree lined street in Sackville just a 20 minute walk away.
+I was really lucky to find the perfect space at the perfect time, and so Lichen and Lace now has it's own address on a pretty tree lined street in Sackville just a 20 minute walk from home.

 In November of 2016 I took in my first intern for a week and she was an angel (Hi Maiesha!)
 Not only was she a super competent worker and lovely, but she gave me the hint that maybe I could take on an employee and enjoy working alongside people again (because I am an introvert and I do really enjoy working alone).